coolRoger/easy-form-validate/README.md

 * In this library, some fields have default rules and messages preset, check out them in this project via **src/default.js**, `but don't edit this file directly, use your own rules variable to overwrite them!`
-* Checkout the **demo/index.html**, it shows the way how use to validate in DOM/jQuery
+* Checkout the **demo/index.html**, it shows the way how to use validate in DOM/jQuery.